thomaspeugeot/multi_ws_issue/README.md

 Is there a trick to the "a" workspace configuration for enabling the direct import ?

+Note : keeping esbuild is a desired outcome, otherwise the technical debt would grow.

 ## Tentative solution

 In the tsconfig.json of the "a" workspace, tell the compiler to uses local node_modules.